 With so many buildings being left void and vacant due to COVID lockdowns recently, the number of vacant property crimes have increased.
 Many retail premises and other commercial sites have been closed down for good and are left vulnerable.

 When harsh weather hits flooding can be a real threat to many parts of the country.
 Although a vacant property may not have contents or equipment that can be damaged by water, the building itself can be greatly affected and harmed by it.
 If left unresolved, the building could be in real trouble.
 Planning ahead can help to minimize the risk of flooding to an empty property.
 If the building is located in a flood risk area, ensure defenses such as flood gates and sandbags are in place to help lessen the impact and keep the water out of the building as much as possible.

-Fires can ravage building in no time at all, leaving businesses greatly impacted.
-Having the right protection and alarm system in place can help to not only minimize the risk, but also help combat fire if it does become an issue.
-Having the right fire alarms and detection in place can help to stop fire destroying the whole building.
+Fires can ravage buildings in no time at all, leaving businesses greatly impacted.
+Having the right protection and alarm system in place can help to not only minimize the risk but also help combat fire if it does become an issue.
+Having the right fire alarms and detection in place can help to stop fire from destroying the whole building.
 As well as having fire suppression systems in place.